open-telemetry/oteps/text/0156-columnar-encoding.md

 ![Arrow IPC](img/0156_OTEL%20-%20Arrow%20IPC.png)

-The next sections describe the schema of each type of `OtlpArrowPayload`.
+The next sections describe the schema of each type of `ArrowPayload`.
 We start with a description of the attribute-to-column mapping because the concept of attribute is common to all payload types.
-The mapping of OTLP entities to `OtlpArrowPayload` has been designed to be reversible in order to be able to implement an OTel Arrow -> OTLP receiver.
+The mapping of OTLP entities to `ArrowPayload` has been designed to be reversible in order to be able to implement an OTel Arrow -> OTLP receiver.

 > **Interpretation of the Arrow Schema representation** used in the next section: As there is no standard textual